CyR1en/Voxx/Docs/Final.md

 ### Voxx Client CLI

-Voxx CLI is a command line interface client for Voxx, it's written in python and has its own repo and added as a git sub module for the main Voxx repository.
+Voxx CLI is a command line interface client for Voxx, it's written in python and has its own repo and added as a git submodule for the main Voxx repository.

-Voxx CLI initially starts as a pure CLI application when connection has not been established yet.
+Voxx CLI initially starts as a pure CLI application when a connection has not been established yet.
 But as soon as the connection is established a valid user is registered, the CLI runs a text user interface (TUI) using the library `Textual`.

 #### Modules